gabbygiordano/Flickster/README.md

   * [X] Title, Poster Image, Overview (Portrait mode)
   * [X] Title, Backdrop Image, Overview (Landscape mode)
 * [X] Display a nice default [placeholder graphic](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
-* [X] Allow user to view details of the movie including ratings and popularity within a separate activity
+* [ ] Allow user to view details of the movie including ratings and popularity within a separate activity
 * [ ] Improved the user interface by experimenting with styling and coloring.
 * [X] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
 * [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

-The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough